Censoring chemical data to mitigate dual use risk: Theory

-A direct analysis of Equation~\ref{eq:goal} depends on the training procedure: $P(\theta|\mathcal{D}')$\cite{adlam2020understanding}.
-Some intuition can be found by assuming that $\theta$ could be separated into an $s=1$ and $s=0$ region and then using the bias-variance decomposition of the generalization error\cite{geman1992neural}:
+A direct analysis of Equation~\ref{eq:goal} depends on the training procedure: $P(\theta|\mathcal{D}')$ \cite{adlam2020understanding}.
+Some intuition can be found by assuming that $\theta$ could be separated into $s=1$ and $s=0$ regions and then using the bias-variance decomposition of the generalization error \cite{geman1992neural}:

-where we have used our assumption that $y$, a test point label, has no noise.
-If $\delta y(y)$ is a zero-mean Gaussian distribution,\cite{boonprong2018classification} then the $\theta$ in the sensitive region would tend towards zero bias but high variance (as set by $\delta y(y)$).
-If $\delta \vec{x}(y)$ is a zero-mean Gaussian distribution, the bias would not tend towards zero because of regression dilution/attenuation\cite{frost2000correcting}.
+where $V_\theta$ is variance component and we have used our assumption that $y$, a test point label, has no noise.
+Based on Equation \ref{eq:bias-var-decomp}, a hypothesis is drawn where supposedly $\delta y(y) = H(x=y_t)\times\mathcal{N}(\mu,\sigma)$ is a zero-mean Gaussian distribution \cite{boonprong2018classification}, then the $\theta$ in the sensitive region would tend towards zero bias but high variance (as set by $\delta y(y)$).
+If $\delta \vec{x}(y)$ is a zero-mean Gaussian distribution, the bias would not tend towards zero because of regression dilution/attenuation \cite{frost2000correcting}.
 Instead the bias decreases to flattening $\hat{f}(\vec{x};\theta) = 0$.
 The variance also increases with $\delta\vec{x}(y)$.

-Based on this analysis, we expect adding noise in $x$ to increase model bias and variance in the sensitive region.
+Based on this analysis, we expect adding noise in $x$ will increase model bias and variance in the sensitive region.
 Adding noise to $y$ alone should not affect bias, but increase variance.
-This analysis is based on the assumption about separability of $\theta$ into $s=1/s=0$ regions, and may not hold.
-Hence, our results below explore this empirically on increasingly complex models.
+This analysis is based on the assumption about the separability of $\theta$ into $s=1/s=0$ regions and may not hold.
+Hence, our results below explore this empirically in increasingly complex models.